ArtiomL/tls-scan/README.md

 The grade report can then be sent by mail (`-m`) or written to **_stdout_**.

-Endpoint IP addresses are obfuscated with the first 8 chars of their SHA-256 hash by default.
+Endpoint IP addresses are obfuscated with the first 8 chars of their SHA-256 hash by default (`-i` to show).

 Printing full assessment JSONs is also supported (`-j`).